api-platform/docs/core/filters.md

 It will return all offers where `transportFees` is not `null`.

-### Order Filter
+### Order Filter (Sorting)

-The order filter allows to order a collection against the given properties.
+The order filter allows to sort a collection against the given properties.

 Syntax: `?order[property]=<asc|desc>`